 If you wish to exercise any of the rights referred to above, please contact us using the details set out in the contact section below.

 We review and verify data protection rights requests.
 We apply non-discriminatory principles when we action requests relating to your data, in accordance with applicable data protection laws and principles.
+You will not have to pay a fee to access your personal data (or to exercise any of the other rights).
+However, we may charge a reasonable fee if your request is clearly unfounded, repetitive or excessive.
+Alternatively, we could refuse to comply with your request in these circumstances.

 We exercise particular care when receiving a request to exercise these rights on your behalf by a third party.
 We will ensure that the third party is correctly authorised by you to receive the requested information on your behalf.